-The Union College Common Partner Program seeks to place students with quality non-profit organizations throughout the school-year that will engage the students in service learning while making a positive impact on the population they are serving.
+The Union College Center for Civic Engagement finds opportunities to join students with quality non-profit organizations throughout the region in order to engage students in service while making a positive impact in the lives of the individuals receiving services.
 Ideally, we seek organizations that will place students in situations that both utilize their skills and challenge them to fulfill self-set learning goals.

 - Rainbow Center, Barbourville Independent School (Human Services-Childcare)